jwlynch/IRCnames-improved-parser/README.md

 disconnected by the server for inactivity.

-I added comments so that the reader can understand where the parser begins and ends, and it also prints the output of the server, which is a dict containing all details of the line.
+I added comments so that the reader can understand where the parser begins and ends, and it also prints the output of the parser, which is a dict containing all details of the line.